Trump's new problem: Americans aren't shopping

 Republicans are a lot more optimistic than Democrats

-A big caveat is that Republicans are a lot more optimistic than Democrats.
+Another twist is that Republicans are a lot more optimistic than Democrats.
 The University of Michigan does one of the most widely watched surveys of consumer confidence.
 Researchers there have discovered an "unprecedented" partisan divide in confidence since Trump was elected.

 Overall, the University of Michigan index of consumer confidence has jumped from 87 in October to 98 today.
 But that headline figure masks a wild division.
 Democrats believe "a deep recession" is coming under Trump (their confidence index is a mere 55), while Republicans expected a "new era of robust economic growth" (their index level is a sky-high 122).
 Independents are in between, as you might expect.

-If half the country thinks recession is near, that might explain why spending is down.
+If half the country thinks recession is near, that might explain why retail sales are slowing, or even showing some signs of decline.

 Related: Americans have become lazy and it's hurting the economy